keeweb/keeweb/README.md

 <br />

-This repository contains the Keeweb password manager within a docker image, which allows you to host it as a container, instead of a bare-metal or local install.
+The `docker/keeweb` branch contains the Keeweb password manager within a docker image, which allows you to host it within [Docker](https://docker.com), instead of a bare-metal or local install.

 </p>